 Usually, I would be on the brink of a panic attack; shaking so hard that my head felt like it was literally going to become unattached and fall off, but here I was listening.

 This was huge for me!!!
-I wasn’t worried about what I was going to say or how I was going to say it because as I looked around the circle, I saw that I was amongst friends.
-Everyone was listening intently and nodding their heads in agreement and it felt like I was home – like I was finally amongst family.
+I wasn’t worried about what I was going to say or how I was going to say it because as I looked around the circle, I saw that I was among friends.
+Everyone was listening intently and nodding their heads in agreement and it felt like I was home – like I was finally among family.

 All in all, there were seven of us warriors, nine if you included Gary and we sat there for four hours talking about the one thing we all had in common and that was mental illness and there was absolutely no judgement from anyone.